 The 40 Watt Club has been an iconic venue for over 30 years and has hosted some of the best artists around the world, such as Sonic Youth, X, Nirvana, Patti Smith, Run-DMC, Jamey Johnson, My Morning Jacket, Snoop Dogg, John Mayer, Gnarls Barkley, and Iggy Pop to name only a few.
 You never know who’s gonna be playing here!

 If you want to watch live bands while enjoy a cup of coffee or a nice cocktail, Hendershots now hosts a wide variety of musicians.
-Unfortunately, some of the town’s other venues for local acts and open mic have temporarily suspended shows during the pandemic.

 If you want to see some stand-up comedy, theater, or dance, The Classic Center is your place!